 The Company enters into certain other risk management contracts that are not designated as hedges and do not qualify for hedge accounting.
 These contracts, which include certain total return swap contracts, are intended to offset economic exposures of the Company and are carried at market value with any changes in value recorded in earnings.
-The notional amounts of these contracts at March 30, 2024 and September 30, 2023 were \$ 0.5 billion and \$ 0.4 billion, respectively.
-The related gains or losses recognized in earnings were not material for the quarters ended March 30, 2024 and April 1, 2023.
+The notional amounts of these contracts at March 30, 2024 June 29, 2024 and September 30, 2023 were \$0.5 billion and \$0.4 billion, respectively.
+The related gains or losses recognized in earnings for the quarter and nine-month periods ended June 29, 2024 and July 1, 2023 were not material for the quarters ended March 30, 2024 and April 1, 2023, material.